minute read

 Ben on Mt Sinai Egypt looking sideways following sunrise

-Read my account of the experience here
+Read my account of the experience here.

 St Catherine's Monastery

 On your way home, don't forget to stop at the Monastery in the foothills - it's on the way out.
-Built in the sixth century, the monastery was named after Catherine of Alexandria, a martyr whose body was hooked on a spiked wheel, tortured, then beheaded, all because of her faith.
+Built in the 6th century, the monastery was named after Catherine of Alexandria, a martyr whose body was hooked on a spiked wheel, tortured, then beheaded, all because of her faith.
 The monastery is apparently one of the oldest functioning communities of monastic life in the world.

 I personally didn't enjoy the visit but perhaps I was on edge due to sleep deprivation and ill health.

-Staying in Sinai - ACCOMMODATION
+Accommodation - Staying in Sinai

-Getting to Sinai - TRANSPORTATION
+Transportation - Getting to Sinai

 Divider